Cantera/cantera/doc/doxygen/yaml/phase.md

     An ideal solution based on the mixing-rule assumption that all molality-based activity coefficients are equal to one
 -   <tt>@ref sec-yaml-ideal-solution-VPSS</tt>:
-    An ideal solution; Uses \"variable pressure standard state\" methods for calculating thermodynamic properties
+    An ideal solution; Uses "variable pressure standard state" methods for calculating thermodynamic properties
 -   <tt>@ref sec-yaml-ideal-surface</tt>:
     A surface between two bulk phases